HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-linux.markdown

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

 Build HandBrake.
-To build the command line interface only, disable the GTK GUI by appending `--disable-gtk`.
+To build the command line interface only, disable the graphical interface by appending `--disable-gtk`.

     ./configure --launch-jobs=$(nproc 2>/dev/null) --launch

 When complete, you will find `HandBrakeCLI` in the `build` directory.
-If enabled, you will also find `ghb` in the `build/gtk/src` directory.
+If the graphical interface is enabled, you will also find `ghb` in the `build/gtk/src` directory.

-Install HandBrake, including icon and desktop files to populate the Applications menu (optional).
+Install HandBrake (optional).
+When installing the graphical interface, icon and desktop files for the Applications menu will be also installed.

     cd build && sudo make install